scalatra/scalatra-website/guides/helpers.md

 ```

 The simplest way to clean this up is to make your own trait
-whch includes all the other standard traits you want to use throughout your
+which includes all the other standard traits you want to use throughout your
 application:

 ```scala